mbal/swank-racket/README.md

 ## Howto

 ### Start the server
-To start the server, just run `racket servermb.rkt`.
+To start the server, just run `racket server.rkt`.
 The main program starts a server on 127.0.0.1:4005, and you can connect with it either with emacs (`M-x slime-connect`) or SLIMV (load a scheme file and `<leader>c`).
 When the connection is successful, a REPL is started.